 10. Raise Electrical Sockets

-For that reason, look at what you can do to minimise the damage if you do flood.
+For that reason, look at what you can do to minimise the damage if the worst happens.
 For example, if you are particularly concerned about flooding, get an electrician in to move your plug sockets higher from the ground.

-That way, if the worst does happen, your electrics will be safe and it will be one less cost and hassle to worry about once the flood waters have gone.
+That way, if the worst does happen, your electrics will be safe, and it will be one less cost and hassle to worry about once the water has gone.
 If you have a particularly expensive TV, you may also want to consider mounting it on the wall a good distance from the ground.

 For More Help